yinwang0/yscheme/README.md

 This is the final submission for a compiler course I took from <a href="http://en.wikipedia.org/wiki/R._Kent_Dybvig">Kent Dybvig</a> at Indiana University.
-The compiler compiles a significant subset of Scheme into X64 assembly and then linked with a runtime system written in C. I made attempts to simplify and innovate the compiler, so it is quite different from Kent's original design.
+The compiler compiles a significant subset of Scheme into X64 assembly and then links it with a runtime system written in C. I made attempts to simplify and innovate the compiler, so it is quite different from Kent's original design.

 In Kent's words, I put myself into trouble each week by doing things differently